-I promised a while ago that I’d post the recipe for homemade custard, so here it is; this recipe will show you how to make it super quickly and easily.
+I promised a while ago that I’d post the recipe for homemade custard.
+This recipe will show you how to make it very quickly and easily.

-Initially, I was going to do a double post of custard and crème brûlée, but decided to do them separately (#bloggerproblems haha!)
-The only real difference between custard and crème brûlée is that the latter is made with heavy cream, whereas I make custard using only milk, since it’s probably going on top of a sweet dessert, such as an apple pie, fruit crumble, or steamed pudding, and I try to not make it a calorie overload.
-But don’t be afraid to pour custard into it’s own glass, mug, ramekin or whatever you choose; its luscious creaminess can stand on its very own feet as a dessert!
+Initially, I was going to do a double post of custard and crème brûlée, but decided to do them separately.
+The biggest difference between custard and crème brûlée is that the latter is made with heavy cream, whereas, I make custard using only milk.
+I rationalize that it’s probably going on top of a sweet dessert, such as an apple pie, fruit crumble, or steamed pudding, and I try to not make it a calorie overload.
+However, don’t be afraid to pour custard into it’s own glass, mug, ramekin or whatever you choose; its luscious creaminess can stand on its own as a dessert, too.

 Recipe by Christina Conte